Society Girl (1976 film)

 Society Girl is a 1976 Pakistani drama film, directed by Sangeeta and written by Syed Noor.
-The film is produced by Raza Ali Rizvi, with music by Nazir Ali and film song lyrics by Tasleem Fazli.
+The film is produced by Azam J Irani, with music by Nazir Ali and film song lyrics by Tasleem Fazli.
 The film stars Sangeeta, Ghulam Mohiuddin, Kaveeta, Aslam Pervaiz, and Nisho.
 Sangeeta won a Special Nigar Award for directing this commercially successful film of 1976.